sdminonne/rh-blogs/RHACM-backup-and-restore/backup_and_restore_ACM.md

   --secret-file  credentials-velero
 ```

-When `velero` is available the backup CRs should also be available on the `dr-hub2` hub cluster.
+When `velero` is available the backup CRs <!-- Dario: CRs not CRDs --> should also be available on the `dr-hub2` hub cluster.
 Run the following command to verify:

 ```shell
 $ velero backup get